opensearch-project/data-prepper/data-prepper-plugins/opensearch/README.md

 `"template"` key in the json content of elasticsearch [Index templates API](https://www.elastic.co/guide/en/elasticsearch/reference/7.8/index-templates.html), e.g. [otel-v1-apm-span-index-template.json](https://github.com/opensearch-project/data-prepper/blob/main/data-prepper-plugins/opensearch/src/main/resources/otel-v1-apm-span-index-template.json)

+- `number_of_shards` (optional): The number of primary shards that an index should have on the destination OpenSearch server.
+This parameter is effective only when `template_file` is either explicitly provided in Sink configuration or built-in.
+If this parameter is set, it would override the value in index template file.
+OpenSearch documentation has [more about this parameter](https://opensearch.org/docs/latest/opensearch/rest-api/index-apis/create-index/).

+- `number_of_replicas` (optional): The number of replica shards each primary shard should have on the destination OpenSearch server.
+For example, if you have 4 primary shards and set number_of_replicas to 3, the index has 12 replica shards.
+This parameter is effective only when `template_file` is either explicitly provided in Sink configuration or built-in.
+If this parameter is set, it would override the value in index template file.
+OpenSearch documentation has [more about this parameter](https://opensearch.org/docs/latest/opensearch/rest-api/index-apis/create-index/).

 - `dlq_file`(optional): A String of absolute file path for DLQ failed output records.
 Defaults to null.
 If not provided, failed records will be written into the default data-prepper log file (`logs/Data-Prepper.log`).